gportay/iamroot/README.md

 	gzip -c ish.1 >ish.1.gz
 	asciidoctor -b manpage -o iamroot.7 iamroot.7.adoc
 	gzip -c iamroot.7 >iamroot.7.gz
+	asciidoctor -b manpage -o ld-iamroot.so.8 ld-iamroot.so.8.adoc
+	gzip -c ld-iamroot.so.8 >ld-iamroot.so.8.gz
-	rm iamroot.7 ish.1 ido.1
+	rm iamroot.7 ish.1 ido.1 ld-iamroot.so.8

 ## BUILD

-Run the following command to build *libiamroot.so*
+Run the following command to build *ld-iamroot.so* and *libiamroot.so*

 For your home directory (i.e. your user only)

-	$ make libiamroot.so PREFIX=$HOME/.local
+	$ make ld-iamroot.so libiamroot.so PREFIX=$HOME/.local

 Or, for your system (i.e. every users)

-	$ make libiamroot.so
+	$ make ld-iamroot.so libiamroot.so

 ## INSTALL